Ar-maan05/mcp-persist/docs/production.md

 ## 10. Large payloads (`compression`)

-If your MCP messages carry large tool results or big JSON-RPC bodies, the serialized payload dominates storage and — on Redis — memory.
+If your MCP messages carry large tool results or big JSON-RPC bodies, the serialized payload dominates storage and (on Redis) memory.
 Pass `compression="gzip"` to gzip-compress payloads above a size threshold before they are written: